matloff/TidyverseSkeptic/README.md

 I think the perceived success is psychological.
 There is a Bandwagon Effect at work, and even a hint of cult-like behavior.
 I've even seen statements on Twitter from "graduates" of Tidyverse training who actually apologize because their code did not use the Tidyverse.

-I see many who, being justly impressed with **ggplot2**, mistakenly think that the package can only be used from Tidy code.
-(RStudio portrays the package as being part of the Tidyverse, but it was developed much earlier, and does not follow the Tidy philosophy.)
+RStudio portrays **ggplot2** as being part of the Tidyverse, but it was developed much earlier, and does not follow the Tidy philosophy.
+But as a result of such inclusion, I see many users who, being justly impressed with **ggplot2**, mistakenly think that the package can only be used from Tidy code.

 ### Making learning harder, not easier